shahzarrizvi/shahzarrizvi.github.io/syllabus.md

 - Lecture meets Mondays, Tuesdays, Wednesdays, and Thursdays, 10:30 AM to 12:00 PM in McCone 141.
 - Discussion meets Tuesdays and Thursdays, 2:00 PM - 4:00 PM.
-- There will be numerous office hours held by the instructors and course staff; days and times TBA.
+- There will be numerous office hours held by the instructors and course staff; please see the [schedule](http://stat88.org/schedule).

 Student participation and informal conversation will be encouraged during all lectures and sections.
 You are expected not only to attend but also to participate.
 We will not take attendance.
 Rather, we'll make sure that participating in the sessions is an effective and efficient way to learn.